slamora/brackets-wiki/Extension-Dependencies.md

 > (pf) I'm confused re "a message is sent to the repository warning of the impending problem".
 Are we saying Brackets will do this _automatically_ without user intervention?
 That implies that when a deprecated API is called we can look up the call stack to determine which extension called us.
 Can that really be done reliably? (for example, IIRC filenames are not always available in stack traces when you don't have the dev tools open)

+> (kd) You're right. *If* we were to end up with a sandboxed extension API, we would be able to do this reliably.
+Otherwise, we cannot.
+(I can think of some common cases that we *could* handle, but I can also think of others that we simply wouldn't have the info.)

 > (pf) However, I sort of think the combination of spewing warnings to the console + social flagging might be enough.
 Or for that matter, maybe even just spewing warnings + the core team manually marking a max-version when we hear complaints (Twitter-driven development FTW!).
 We have 50+ extensions now and so far we've gotten by alright with only half of _that_ in place (since we have near-zero advance notice before APIs go away and never log deprecation warnings to the console).

+> (kd) Excellent point.

 What if no one had WriteMyCodeForMe installed, and then someone installed it on top of Brackets 0.24?
 There would be a button in the extension manager that a user can click to say "This extension isn't working properly with my version of Brackets."